-As the gun debate continues to rage in this country, the social media conversation has been dominated by memes and straw man arguments bandied about by the most hard headed among both groups — with gun control and gun rights advocates both circling their proverbial wagons and congratulating one another on the new and witty ways they can agree amongst themselves.
+As the debate over guns continues to rage in this country, the social media conversation has been dominated by memes and straw man arguments bandied about by the hardest-headed among both groups.
+Gun control and gun rights advocates both circle their proverbial wagons and congratulating one another on the new and witty ways they can agree amongst themselves.

 You can be a gun guy or not.
 You can believe in freedom or not.
-You can want to save the children or not.
+You may want to save the children or not.

 From the outside looking in, it probably looks awfully silly, but to be honest, I couldn’t tell you for sure — because I’m a gun guy, and as such, I can’t help but view this topic through the skewed lens of a stakeholder.
 When someone that’s never touched a firearm and couldn’t be bothered to learn how they function proposes a law that makes no sense and would save no lives, I see it met with fanfare in Left-leaning outlets and I’ll admit it, I get angry.

-The “research” cited in that article claimed people bought more guns under Obama because of racism, rather than because people feared he’d pursue more strict gun legislation.
+The “research” cited in the above article claimed people bought more guns under Obama because of racism, rather than because people feared he’d pursue more strict gun legislation.
 I guess that’s why they used the word “suggest,” because “I made this part up” doesn’t work as well in a headline.

 I get the basic idea here: guns are scary, so more guns are scarier — but the logic doesn’t really survive past the anti-gun curb appeal.
 While I’m reluctant to advertise how many guns of whatever type I own, it’s safe to say that I own more than your average gun owner and way more than your average gun control advocate would prefer.
 I purchased them all legally, keep them stored safely and securely, I have a license to carry awarded by my state of residence, and I’ve not only received quite a bit of training in how to handle my firearms, I continually seek more.